allisontharp/cutthemustard/content/about.md

 ---

-Thank you for visiting **Cut The Mustard** – we’re excited to share our love of mustard with you!
+Thank you for visiting **The Mustard DB** – we’re excited to share our love of mustard with you!
 Stay tuned for more mustard adventures, and remember: the world is full of flavors, and mustard is here to make it even better.

 ---